 Learn to Ride Lessons

 Our signature service - convenient for your schedule, efficient, effective.
 Your child/children will learn to balance, glide and then ride proficiently, typically over a series of lessons 1-2 times each week.
-Lessons are held in mutually agreeable locations, and PedalPower Kids provides all equipment including high-quality, lightweight Woom bicycles for ease of learning.
+Lessons are held in mutually agreeable locations in Annapolis, Severna Park and Arnold, Maryland (additional locations available with added travel fee), and PedalPower Kids provides all equipment including high-quality, lightweight Woom bicycles for ease of learning.
 Many children begin to ride independently in 1-2 lessons, but we recommend at least 4 lessons to develop and reinforce skills and safety awareness.

 Professional instruction using proven methods delivered by a certified League Cycling Instructor

-Online on-demand scheduling and mutually convenient locations (your street, parks, safe parking lots)
+Online on-demand scheduling and mutually convenient locations (community parks, your home if safe and suitable, safe parking lots)

 Options include single Introductory Consultation and Lesson (90 minutes), Learn to Ride Package (4 lessons), Ride Like a Superhero Package (6 lessons)--> discounted rates for lesson packages and multiple children

 Rachel is a real PRO!!!
 After only one lesson, our 7 y/o is riding with a smile on his face and with confidence.
 He can’t wait for his second lesson!
 Regardless of age and ability, I highly recommend PedalPower Kids!